-These Caramel Topped Mini Cheesecakes combine two of my dessert obsessions, caramel and cheesecake.
-Making them in muffin tins provide the much-needed portion control!
+Caramel Topped Mini Cheesecakes combine two of my dessert obsessions, caramel and homemade cheesecake.
+Making these in muffin tins provides the much-needed portion control!

 Caramel Topped Mini Cheesecakes